 It's a well-known fact that ravens are wildly intelligent creatures.
 But 2019 research published in the journal Proceedings of the National Academy of Sciences discovered that the birds are also very in tune with the feelings of the creatures around them.
 This empathetic trait had previously only been observed in primates.

-Giraffes hum to each other at night to make sure their heard stays together.
+Giraffes hum to each other at night to make sure their herd stays together.

 If you're not already completely charmed by giraffes' incredibly long necks and stylish spots, then there's another sweet fact about the super tall creatures that might win you over.
 Although scientists had previously believed that the animals were either completely silent or made noises that humans were unable to hear, they recently learned that giraffes can hum—and humans can hear it, too.

-In 2015, researchers from the University of Vienna gathered 947 hours of giraffe noises over an eight-year period at three zoos and discovered that the animals produced a humming sound at night.
-They hypothesize that the animals do this to help keep their heard together when their vision is impaired in the low light.
-And for more adorable animal antics, check out 23 Photos of Animals in Love That Will Make You Literally Melt.
+In 2015, researchers from the University of Vienna gathered 947 hours of giraffe noises over an eight-year period at three zoos and they discovered that the animals produced a humming sound at night.
+The scientists hypothesize that the animals do this to help keep their herd together when their vision is impaired in the low light.

 Pluto might have a liquid ocean under its icy surface.

-Since it's so far away from the sun, it shouldn't surprise you to find out that the surface of Pluto is believed to be mostly covered in ice.
-But stunningly, even after billions of years in the frigid cold, there may still be a liquid ocean beneath that icy sheet.
-According to one 2019 study published in the journal Natural Geoscience, the ocean is capped and insulated by gas hydrates that might have prevented the entire thing from freezing over.
+Since it's so far away from the sun, Pluto was believed to be mostly covered in ice.
+But stunningly, even after billions of years in the frigid cold, there may still be a liquid ocean beneath that slick sheet.
+According to a 2019 study published in the journal Natural Geoscience, the ocean is capped and insulated by gas hydrates that might have prevented the entire body of water from freezing over.

 A rose by any other name may be as sweet, according to William Shakespeare, but a rose may not smell the same to you as it does to other people.
-According to one 2019 study published in the Proceedings of the National Academy of Sciences, differences in humans' genetic codes might mean that things smell differently to different people.
+According to a 2019 study published in the Proceedings of the National Academy of Sciences, differences in humans' genetic codes might mean that odors come off differently to individual people.

 More people drown in fresh water than in salt water.

-Drowning is both sad and scary no matter how it happens.
-But the fact is that the vast majority of drownings occur in fresh water.
-According to ThoughtCo, a staggering 90 percent take place in swimming pools, bathtubs, and rivers, not only because of circumstances but also because of the way the different types of water affect a human's body when they're in the potentially fatal situation.
+Did you know that the vast majority of drownings occur in fresh water?
+According to ThoughtCo, a staggering 90 percent of drownings take place in swimming pools, bathtubs, and rivers, not only because of circumstances but also because of the way the different types of water affect the human body in potentially fatal situations.

 You typically only breathe out of one nostril at a time.

 You might think that your nostrils share the workload when it comes to taking in oxygen.
 And while they do, it's not quite in the way that you might expect.
-Instead of both taking in the same amount of air through each nostril when you breathe, you actually inhale most of your oxygen through one nostril at a time.
-Every few hours, the active nostril will take a break and the other one will take over until the ultimately switch back again.
+Instead of both taking in the same amount of air when you breathe, you actually inhale most of your oxygen through one nostril at a time.
+Every few hours, the active nostril will take a break and the other one will take over until they ultimately switch back again.

-Peter Rabbit author Beatrix Potter kept a coded journal as a teen.
+The author of Peter Rabbit kept a coded journal as a teen.

 Despite the fact that Beatrix Potter lived from 1866 to 1943, her books are still beloved among children and adults alike.
-And while fans may know a few quirky facts about the author, they might not know this strange tidbit.
-Throughout her teenage years, the lifelong writer kept a journal—but jotted everything down in a secret code (presumably to hide it from her mother).
+Fans may know a few quirky facts about the author, but they might not know this strange tidbit: Throughout her teenage years, Potter kept a journal using a secret code (presumably to hide it from her mother).

 In one letter to her cousin, Potter admitted, "When I was young I already had the itch to write, without having any material to write about.
 I used to write long-winded descriptions, hymns (!) and records of conversations in a kind of cipher shorthand."
-It took Leslie Linder, a fan of Potter's writing, 13 years after her death to translate the writer's musings.
-In 1966, she published them in a book called The Journal of Beatrix Potter.
-And for more interesting trivia about history's greatest writers, you'll want to learn The Surprising Literary Origin of the Knock-Knock Joke.
+It took Leslie Linder, a fan of Potter's writing, 13 years after the author's death to translate her musings.
+In 1966, Linder published them in a book called The Journal of Beatrix Potter.